 Electrician licencing in Queensland is a bit less clear-cut compared to some other states.
 There are two types of electrical licences – electrical contractor licences and electrical worker licences.
 A tradesperson must hold an electrical workers licence in order to carry out electrical work.
 To contract their services, the tradesperson must also hold an electrical contractor licence.

-The work a tradesperson can contract depends on his or her licence category.
-There are two levels of contractor licences – Gold and Silver.
+The work a tradesperson can contract depends on their licence category.
+There are two levels of contractor licences in Queensland– Gold and Silver.

 Similar to contractor licences, there are two types of electrical worker licences – Blue and Green.

-Blue: The Blue licence is the standard licence, allowing the holder to perform electrical work.
-The electrical work the licence class permits them to perform will depend on the one or more licence classes listed on the front of the card.
+- Blue: The Blue licence is the standard licence, allowing the holder to perform electrical work.
+The electrical work the licence class permits them to perform will depend on the one or more licence classes listed on the front of the card, with licence classes including electrical mechanic, electrical linesperson and electrical fitter.
+For the purpose of home electrical needs, the worker will only need to be licenced as a fitter/mechanic.

-When an electrician has finished work on your property, he or she is required by law to supply either a ‘certificate of testing and safety’ or a ‘certificate of testing and compliance’ depending on the type of work they performed.
+When an electrician has finished work on your property they are required by law to supply either a ‘certificate of testing and safety’ or a ‘certificate of testing and compliance’ depending on the type of work they performed.

 You can search licensed electricians using the Queensland Governments trade person search.